Free Tap Speed and Feed Calculator

 What Tapping RPM or Tapping Speed Should I Use?

-That depends upon the material you’re trying to tap and the diameter of the tap.
+The spindle speed depends upon the material you’re trying to tap and the diameter of the tap.
 For a more sophisticated calculator that will figure that out for you as well as help you find the right TPI value and work in Metric, keep reading!

 Recommended Surface Speeds (SFM) by Material